MarkBuffalo/coronavirus-stats/README.md

 # Valid States and Countries

-If you're having trouble finding states, regions, territories or countries, check the below list:
+If you're having trouble finding states, regions, territories or countries to use with `!state` or `!country`, check the below list to make sure you're spelling it according to the way that the host websites are displaying them:

 ## Valid States